Maryland / Prince Georges County

 Neighbors

-The community boasts a high median household income of $115,500 and a low poverty rate of 5.1%.
-Most adults have completed high school, and nearly 40% hold a bachelor's degree or higher, making Marlboro an affluent and well-educated suburb with a strong sense of stability.
+The neighborhood boasts a healthy median household income of $115,500 and a low poverty rate of 5.1%.
+Over 94% of residents have at least a high school diploma, and nearly 40% hold a bachelor's degree or higher.
+Commute times average 40 minutes, and almost 6% use public transportation, reflecting the area's accessibility and educated population.

 $58,400